wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ## WA Assessment Tools

-Both Microsoft Azure and Amazon AWS have a WA assessement tool.
+Both Microsoft Azure and Amazon AWS have a WA assessment tool.

 But Microsoft's tool comes up with recommendations automatically based on what has been configured in its Azure cloud.